 Prevention is the Key

 One of the best ways to deal with the squeeze diving, of course, is to prevent it from happening.
 The key is to keep in mind that your nasal passages need to be open while you descend.
+It’s always important to make sure that your mask fits properly.
+Learn how to fit a scuba mask here.

 When you wear a dive mask that fits properly and exhale through your nose, you will greatly reduce the chances of suffering from facial barotrauma.